model-checking/kani/docs/src/dev-assess.md

 This format records the results of what assess does.

 This metadata can be written to a json file by providing `--emit-metadata <file>` to `assess`.
-Likewise, `scan` can told to write out this data with the same option.
+Likewise, `scan` can be told to write out this data with the same option.

 Assess metadata is an aggregatable format.
 It does not apply to just one package, as assess can work on a workspace of packages.